-The pre-collapse motion of the avalanche block raises important questions about the causes and timing of the 7 February 2021 Chamoli rock-ice avalanche.
-In this section, we use this disaster as a case study to discuss the potential and limitations of satellite data for remote hazard monitoring.
-Furthermore, we explore the conditions of the collapse using our multi-dataset observations, evaluate whether the location or timing of the collapse could have been identified beforehand.
+The pre-collapse motion of the avalanche block raises important questions about the causes and timing of the slope failure.
+In this section, we explore the answers to these questions using our multi-dataset observations, and then discuss the potential and limitations of satellite data for remote hazard monitoring.